jsxgraph/moodle-filter_jsxgraph/README.md

 ---
  ### Hint

- This is a stable version of our Moodle filter for all Moodle versions from 2.0 to 2.9 (excluded).
+ This is a version of our Moodle filter for all Moodle versions from 2.0 to 2.9 (excluded).

  <b>It will no longer be developed or improved.</b>
  Please use the latest version from master branch for all Moodle versions from 2.9!